duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Invite a WoT member to try becoming a Smith
+Invite a member of the Web of Trust to attempt becoming a Smith.

 #### accept_invitation - 1